-- 4.27 To establish a charging policy for the supply of goods or services, including the appropriate charging of VAT, and to review it regularly, in line with corporate policies. - 4.28 To separate the responsibility for identifying amounts due and the responsibility for collection, as far as is practicable. - 4.29 To authorise appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly. - 4.30 To issue official receipts or to maintain other documentation for income collection. - 4.31 To ensure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - 4.32 To hold securely receipts, tickets and other records of income for the appropriate period. - 4.33 To lock away all income to safeguard against loss or theft, and to ensure the security of cash handling. - 4.34 To ensure that income is paid fully and promptly into the appropriate authority bank account in the form in which it is received.
+4.27 To establish a charging policy for the supply of goods or services, including the appropriate charging of VAT, and to review it regularly, in line with corporate policies.

+- 4.28 To separate the responsibility for identifying amounts due and the responsibility for collection, as far as is practicable. - 4.29 To authorise appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly. - 4.30 To issue official receipts or to maintain other documentation for income collection. - 4.31 To ensure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - 4.32 To hold securely receipts, tickets and other records of income for the appropriate period. - 4.33 To lock away all income to safeguard against loss or theft, and to ensure the security of cash handling. - 4.34 To ensure that income is paid fully and promptly into the appropriate authority bank account in the form in which it is received.
 Appropriate details should be recorded on to paying-in slips to provide an audit trail.
-Money collected and deposited must be reconciled to the bank account on a regular basis. - 4.35 To ensure income is not used to cash personal cheques or other payments. - 4.36 To supply the Corporate Director Finance and Resources with details relating to work done, goods supplied, services rendered or other amounts due, to enable the Corporate Director Finance and Resources to record correctly the sums due to the authority and to ensure accounts are sent out promptly.
-To do this, members of the Corporate Leadership Team should use established performance management systems to monitor recovery of income and flag up areas of concern to the Corporate Director Finance and Resources.
-Members of the Corporate Leadership Team have a responsibility to assist the Corporate Director Finance and Resources in collecting debts that they have originated, by providing any further information requested by the debtor, and in pursuing the matter on the authority's behalf.
-Only up to approved levels of cash can be held on the premises.

-- 4.37 To keep a record of every transfer of money between employees of the authority.
-The receiving officer must sign for the transfer and the transferor must retain a copy. - 4.38 To recommend to the Corporate Director Finance and Resources all debts to be written off and to keep a record of all sums written off up to the approved limit.
+Money collected and deposited must be reconciled to the bank account on a regular basis. - 4.35 To ensure income is not used to cash personal cheques or other payments. - 4.36 To supply the Director of Finance with details relating to work done, goods supplied, services rendered or other amounts due, to enable the Director of Finance to record correctly the sums due to the authority and to ensure accounts are sent out promptly.
+To do this, members of the Corporate Leadership Team should use established performance management systems to monitor recovery of income and flag up areas of concern to the Director of Finance.
+Members of the Corporate Leadership Team have a responsibility to assist the Director of Finance in collecting debts that they have originated, by providing any further information requested by the debtor, and in pursuing the matter on the authority's behalf.
+Only up to approved levels of cash can be held on the premises. - 4.37 To keep a record of every transfer of money between employees of the authority.
+The receiving officer must sign for the transfer and the transferor must retain a copy. - 4.38 To recommend to the Director of Finance all debts to be written off and to keep a record of all sums written off up to the approved limit.
 Once raised, no bona fide debt may be cancelled, except by full payment or by its formal writing off.
-A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt. - 4.39 To obtain the approval of the Corporate Director Finance and Resources when writing off debts in excess of the approved limit, and the approval of the appropriate member of the Cabinet where required. - 4.40 To notify the Corporate Director Finance and Resources of outstanding income relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Corporate Director Finance and Resources and not later than 15 April.
+A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt.

+- 4.39 To obtain the approval of the Director of Finance when writing off debts in excess of the approved limit, and the approval of the appropriate member of the Cabinet where required. - 4.40 To notify the Director of Finance of outstanding income relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Director of Finance and not later than 15 April.